pfgithub/scpl/docs/actions/list.md

 Allows you to specify a list of items to be passed to the next action.

+### note

+If you specify a variable, the contents of that variable will be included in the list.

 ### usage
 ```
 list items=[list, items]